The Spiders (film): Production

-Fritz Lang was early in his directorial career when he accepted an assignment to direct what was to be a mystery-action film series comprising four feature-length episodes.
+Fritz Lang was early in his directorial career when he accepted an assignment to direct what was to be a mystery-action film series composed of four feature-length episodes.
 Lang was forced by this assignment to relinquish the directorial duties of The Cabinet of Dr. Caligari, which was also released by the distributor Decla-Bioscop AG in 1919.

-Filming took place from June to August 1919 in Hamburg at Tierpark Hagenbeck for part 1.
+Filming took place for Part 1 from June to August 1919 in Hamburg at Tierpark Hagenbeck.
 Part 2 was shot October to December 1919 in Hamburg (Tierpark Hagenbeck and others) and at the Weissensee Studios in Berlin.

 Lang completed two episodes before the project was cut short by the films’ producer.
 Part 1 was released as The Golden Lake (Die Spinnen, 1.
 Teil: Der Goldene See) and part two as The Diamond Ship (Die Spinnen, 2.
 Teil: Das Brillantenschiff).
 Part 1 premiered on 3 October 1919 at the Richard-Oswald-Lichtspiele in Berlin, Max Josef Bojakowski was the conductor.
 Part 2 premiered on 6 February 1920 at Theater am Moritzplatz, Berlin.

 Planned, but not produced (working titles):